CS-Group-Project-1/group-project/README.md

 -data folder: contains the csv files of the different types of coins, relevant in different steps of the app;
 -gitignore: in order to prevent the exposition of sensitive email data

+Additionally, the project's zip naturally also contains, as per the project guidelines, the video and the contribution matrix.

+LIST OF SUPPLEMENTARY AIDS

+In the code:
+-ChatGPT: we used this tool in different parts of the code and in a variety of ways.
+The specific usage of ChatGPT is documented in extreme detail in all the lines of code concerned.

+In the video:
+-ChatGPT: used to generate the featured images
+-ElevenLabs: used to generate the voices
+-Premiere Pro: used for the editing